FranklinClintonDev/gta-v-source-code-guide/PC.md

 ### Fixing DLL Loading Issues for Tools

-If a tool reports that a DLL file is missing, cannot be loaded, or any other dll related error, the DLL may simply be blocked by Windows.
+If a tool reports that a DLL file is missing, cannot be loaded, or any other dll related error, the DLL may simply be blocked by the Windows 11 zone information preservation feature.

-To fix this:
+To fix it for one specific file:

 1. Navigate to the location of the DLL file.
 2. Right-click the DLL file and select **Properties**.